mlcommons/ck/docs/mlperf-education-workgroup.md

 that can make MLOps and DevOps more interoperable, reusable, portable, deterministic and reproducible.

-We then use this automation meta-framework to develop plug&play MLPerf benchmark workflows to help newcomers start using MLPerf benchmarks and automatically plug in their own ML tasks, models, data sets, engines, software and hardware.
+We then use this automation meta-framework to develop plug&play workflows for the MLPerf benchmarks to make it easier for the newcomers to run them across diverse hardware, software and data and automatically plug in their own ML tasks, models, data sets, engines, libraries and tools.

 Another goal is to use these portable MLPerf worklows to help students, researchers and engineers participate in crowd-benchmarking and crowd-exploration of the design space tradeoffs